It’s easy to get caught up in the hustle and bustle of the holidays. There’s baking to be done, shopping to do, and family to host.

 Oh, those beautiful big bulbs are just breathtaking during the holidays.
 Reminiscent of a Norman Rockwell painting, these bulbs can transport your entire family to Christmases long since past.

-But the truth is, these cords and bulbs are outdated, and they aren’t up to safety standards.
+However, the truth is, these cords and bulbs are outdated, and they aren’t up to safety standards.
 The glass is extremely breakable, and the wiring may be exposed from years of use.

 Don’t give up on the look of ‘ye olde light,’ however, just buy some new battery-operated Christmas lights (or painstakingly scour your old ones for broken glass, and exposed wires).